Study cinematography at one of the most prestigious film schools in the world

 Explore the concepts, creativity, and techniques of cinematic lighting using the latest technology

-The UCLA Film and Television Summer Institute – Cinematography gives high school students an unparalleled opportunity to study cinematography at one of the most prestigious film schools in the world.
-This one-week intensive workshop is designed for highly motivated rising juniors and seniors, and spring 2023 high school graduates.
+The UCLA Film and Television Cinematography Summer Institute gives high school students an unparalleled opportunity to study cinematography at one of the most prestigious film schools in the world.
+This one-week intensive workshop is designed for highly motivated rising sophomores, juniors, and seniors, and spring 2025 high school graduates.
 Students are immersed in the concepts, creativity, and technique of cinematic lighting through a combination of lectures and hands-on lighting exercises.
 Students will explore concepts such as composition, framing, blocking, lens choice, camera movement/placement, exposure, lighting techniques/equipment, shot design, and set protocol.

 - Students work on UCLA sound stages with the latest digital cinema cameras and lighting equipment